-All equity awards for the directors are granted under the Amended and Restated Non-Employee Directors Share Plan, effective May 16, 2012.
+Directors equity awards are granted under the Amended and Restated Non-Employee Directors Share Plan, effective May 16, 2012.
 Currently, this plan provides for the issuance of up to 1,200,000 PartnerRe common shares, and prescribes a maximum annual limit for awards pursuant to the plan.
 Any amendment or termination for which shareholder approval is required will not be effective until such approval has been obtained.
 Unless terminated earlier, the plan will expire on May 16, 2022.